 11. Mobile Payments

-In the coming years, mobile payments will replace credit card buying, even in point-of-sale environments.
-Payment gateway providers, with the help of mobile payments, enable buyers to transfer money using their mobile phones, either with top branded apps or with a mobile-optimized site.
+Mobile payments will replace credit card buying in the coming years, even in point-of-sale environments.
+With the help of mobile payments, payment gateway providers enable buyers to transfer money using their mobile phones, either with top branded apps or with a mobile-optimized site.

 12. 24×7 Customer Support

 Several payment gateway services limit their support to tickets or emails.
-In this situation, users need to follow manual instructions to fix a problem.
-If the website owners feel more comfortable talking to a person instead of sending emails, check whether the provider offers live technical support, at least within standard working hours so that they can quickly resolve any technical problems.
+In this situation, users must follow manual instructions to fix a problem.
+If the website owners feel more comfortable talking to a person instead of sending emails, check whether the provider offers live technical support, at least within standard working hours, so that they can quickly resolve any technical problems.

 Best Payment Gateway for Small Businesses and Startups